Nepean Woods station

 Nepean Woods station is located in the Ottawa, Ontario, Canada suburb of Barrhaven, and is on the Southwest Transitway which is served by OC Transpo buses.
 Located near the intersection of Woodroffe Avenue and Strandherd Drive in southern Nepean, it was the westerly terminus of most trips of rapid-transit route 74, formerly numbered route 94.
 It is also the site of a park and ride lot for residents of Barrhaven, which opened on 24 February 2014.

-In July 19, 2014, selected trips on route 74 (then 94) were extended to/from Riverview Station via the then-newly opened Vimy Memorial Bridge.
+In 2014, selected trips on route 74 (then 94) were extended to/from Riverview station via the then-newly opened Vimy Memorial Bridge.
 Route 99 has selected trips extended via the bridge and Nepean Woods Station to/from Barrhaven Centre Station.
-On June 20, 2021, Route 74 changed its routing to again terminate at Nepean Woods.
+In 2024, in anticipation of the opening of O-Train Line 2, Route 74 was extended to terminate at Limebank station, restoring service to Riverview station after being truncated to terminate at Nepean Woods for 3 years as well as connecting it to the new line.